jclehner/bcm2-utils/README.md

 Features available for `bcm2dump` and `bcm2cfg` differ, depending on whether a device profile is available for your specific device or not.
 It should be easy to add support for other devices.
 Some pointers can be found [below](#writing-a-device-profile).

-Binaries for macOS, Windows and Linux are available [here](https://github.com/jclehner/bcm2-utils/releases).
+Binaries for macOS, Windows and Linux are available [here](https://github.com/jclehner/bcm2-utils/releases) (outdated at the moment).

 For Arch-based Linux distros, there's [a package](https://aur.archlinux.org/packages/bcm2-utils-git) on the Arch User Repository.